contributte/mail/.docs/README.md

 ### DevOpsMailer

-Sends all emails to our defined address but also preserving and sending emails with their original attributes.
+Sends all emails to one address with preserved original attributes.

 ```php
 $mailer = new DevOpsMailer('dev@contributte.org');